nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-2.md

     - Monitor your inventory using the [spreadsheet](spreadsheet.md).
 13. As soon as you have 1800g in inventory and fish value and are Fishing level 2, destroy the Training Rod, sell all the fish, and buy the Fiberglass Rod from Willy.
 Buy as much Bait as possible and equip the Bait on the Fiberglass Rod.
     - It's now more difficult to perfect catch due to only being Fishing level 2, but the Bait's reduction of bobber time combined with catching fish of silver or higher quality more than make up for it.
-    - Now that you have the Fiberglass Rod, Fishing Zones are back in play.
+    - Now that you have the Fiberglass Rod, Fishing Zone consideration applies.
 14. Fish from the east-most tile of the pier using maximum casts to start.
     - If you do not have at least 35 Bait on the rod at 4:30 pm, buy more Bait from Willy.
 This ensures you have enough Bait for the rest of the day and for tomorrow morning.
     - Fish until 1:50 am.